amandazhuyilan/flavorful-cli/learn-you-a-haskell/NOTES.md

 - __Haskell is elegant and concise.__
 Because it uses a lot of high level concepts, Haskell programs are usually shorter, which means, compared to longer code, it is easier to maintain and less chance of bugs.

+## Lets Get Technical

+### Typeclasses
+A typeclass is a sort of interface that defines some sort of behavior.
+If a type is part of a typeclass, that means that it supports and implements the behavior the typeclass describes.